21crickets/21crickets.github.io/docs/index.md

 > We have not released the LTS version yet.
 At the following link, you will know that there are stable and draft versions.
 So, both of them do not count as latest-version-Stable.ASAP, we will release links with the LTS flag.

+# Environmental issues
+> The environmental consequences of NFTs can no longer go unaddressed. **ETH 2.0 still generates 10 million mcg CO2 per Mint!** *(Equivalent to charging your smartphone nine times).*

+> **One NFT mint on our infrastructure is a mere 1.2 mcg CO2.** A human exhales 30 times more CO2 in one exhale. *(It is not just for saying that we can claim it)*

 # Papers